ManasiTilak/Ga_Python/README.md

 `source venv/bin/activate`
 - Install the requirements from the requirements.txt file `pip install -r requirements.txt`
 - Make a folder called `data`, in that folder make a file called `posts.json`.
-This is where you should get your data after running the script
+This is where you should get your data after running the script.
 - Get your secret key and save it as `service_account.json` in the root of your project directory.
-You can get the your secret key from https://developers.google.com/analytics/devguides/reporting/data/v1/quickstart-client-libraries.
+You can get the secret key for your project from https://developers.google.com/analytics/devguides/reporting/data/v1/quickstart-client-libraries.
 If you want to learn how to step by step, read https://codingaunty.com/google-analytics4-api-setup/
 - Get your property id following the instructions given in the link above.
 Make a `.env` file in your root directory.
 In the `.env` file, add :
 ```
 PROPERTY = 123456789